Bankruptcy in Miami FAQs

 Frequently Asked Questions

-The means test determines if your income is low enough for you to file for Chapter 7 bankruptcy.
-It compares your average monthly income for the past six months to the median income in Florida.
+The means test determines if your will qualify to file for Chapter 7 bankruptcy.
+It compares your average monthly income for the past six months prior to filing the bankruptcy case to determine your ability to file a chapter 7 bankruptcy.

 A bankruptcy attorney guides you through the bankruptcy process, helps you understand your options, prepares and files your bankruptcy paperwork, and represents you at bankruptcy meetings and court hearings.